nielsuit227/AutoML/README.md

 Included Feature Selection algorithms:
 - Random Forest Feature Importance (Threshold and Increment)
 - Predictive Power Score
-- Boruta

 ## Sequencing
 `from Amplo.AutoML import Sequencer`

-For timeseries regression problems, it is often useful to include multiple previous samples instead of just the latest.
+For time series regression problems, it is often useful to include multiple previous samples instead of just the latest.
 This class sequences the data, based on which time steps you want included in the in- and output.
 This is also very useful when working with tensors, as a tensor can be returned which directly fits into a Recurrent Neural Network.

 ## Modelling
 `from Amplo.AutoML import Modeller`

 Runs various regression or classification models.
 Includes:
 - Scikit's Linear Model